Odd coloring of sparse graphs and planar graphs: Sparse graphs without induced -cycles are odd -colorable

 (v) Suppose to the contrary that $G$ has a 3-vertex $v$ that is adjacent with only $2$-neighbors $u_1, u_2, u_3$.
 Let $u'_i$ be the neighbor of $u_i$ that is not $v$ for each $i\in\{1,2,3\}$.
 Let $S=\{v, u_1, u_2, u_3\}$, and obtain an odd 4-coloring $\varphi$ of $G-S$.
 Now, we can obtain an odd 4-coloring of $G$ by coloring $v$ with a color not in $\{\varphi(u'_1), \varphi(u'_2), \varphi(u'_3)\}$, and then coloring $u_i$ with a color not in $\{\varphi(u'_i), \varphi_o(u'_i), \varphi(v)\}$ for each $i$ one by one. \end{proof}

 \begin{claim} Let $v$ be a $4^+$-vertex of $G$.
-The following are true: \begin{enumerate}[(i)] \item If $v$ has only $2$-neighbors, then $v$ is adjacent to at most $d(v)-2$ $2$-threads. \item If $v$ is adjacent to a $3$-thread, then $v$ is adjacent to at most $d(v)-4+\min\{n_{3^+}(v),1\}$ other $2$-threads. \end{enumerate} \end{claim} \begin{proof} Let $v$ be a $d$-vertex, and let $u_1, \ldots, u_{d}$ be the neighbors of $v$.
+The following are true: \begin{enumerate}[(i)] \item If $v$ has only $2$-neighbors, then $v$ is adjacent to at most $(d(v)-2)$ $2$-threads. \item If $v$ is adjacent to a $3$-thread, then $v$ is adjacent to at most $d(v)-4+\min\{n_{3^+}(v),1\}$ other $2$-threads. \end{enumerate} \end{claim} \begin{proof} Let $v$ be a $d$-vertex, and let $u_1, \ldots, u_{d}$ be the neighbors of $v$.
 If $u_i$ is a $2$-vertex, then let $x_i$ be the neighbor of $u_i$ that is not $v$, and for a $2$-thread $u_ix_i$, let $y_i$ be the neighbor of $x_i$ that is not $u_i$.
-Note that $v$, $u_i$'s, and $x_i$'s are all distinct since $G$ has no induced $5$-cycles, and by Claim~\ref{clm:mad_rc}~(ii).
+Note that $v$, $u_i$'s, and $x_i$'s are all distinct when $u_i$'s and $x_i$'s are $2$-vertices, since $G$ has no induced $5$-cycles, and by Claim~\ref{clm:mad_rc}~(ii).